-When I visit Ram Ghat accompanied by my parents a few locals are singing hymns, clapping hands in unison, as aarti lamps are swung through the air.
-Mingled with the sounds of conches, bells, and cymbals, the voices offer a harmonious communion with the Maker.
-The Mandakini River nods approval by gently rocking boats that resemble a newly-wed Indian bride decked with golden lace, artificial flowers, and string lights.
+When I visit Ram Ghat accompanied by my parents a few locals are singing hymns, clapping hands in unison as aarti lamps are swung through the air.
+Mingled with the sounds of conches, bells, and cymbals these voices offer a harmonious communion with the Maker.
+The Mandakini River nods approval by gently rocking boats that resemble dressed up Indian brides.

 If you go to Ram Ghat looking for the typical image representing India – of a half-naked Sadhu or holy man, ash smeared on his forehead – you might not find many subjects.
 What you’ll get for sure is an intimate picture of India’s ordinary masses which make travel for religious purposes the biggest subset of domestic travel here.

-You’ll see old men using bamboo walking sticks to gingerly navigate steps, women holding on to paloos (end of a saree) that cover their heads, children let loose hopping up and down stairs and all kinds of people worshipping the river and Gods in temples strewn along its banks.
+You’ll see old men using bamboo walking sticks to gingerly navigate steps, women holding on to paloos (end of a saree) that cover their heads, children let loose hopping up and down stairs, and people from different socioeconomic backgrounds praying together.

 I find the Mandakini River especially endearing.
 I’m not sure what it looks like with less water in summer, but when I visit in September the river is full and flowing – meaning not dirty with trash.
 Its silent flow lends a cozy, peaceful air.
 Perhaps a bit of Sati Anusuya’s aura remains – the river is believed to have been brought down due to the penance of Sati Anusuya, wife of Sage Atri (Athreya), during a drought.